-How to fix your sleep schedule, according to experts
+How to fix your sleep schedule, according to experts - CNN Underscored

 ‘Good Days Start With Gratitude’ Journal ($6.99; amazon.com)

-This highly reviewed journal is a 52-week guide for writing down what you’re thankful for.
+This highly rated journal is a 52-week guide for writing down what you’re thankful for.

 ‘A Life of Gratitude’ ($13.36; amazon.com)